truongnhukhang/codetotrade-docs/docs/index.md

 To more advanced or AI-driven approaches:

-- Should we sell at this candle? => "Hey ChatGPT, here are the last 100 BTC price candles.
+- Should we sell at this candle? => "Hey ChatGPT, here are the last 100 candles of btc close price.
 Should I sell now?"

 Your job is to create the strategy that drives these decisions.